 Driving Instructor Salary Pay

 A driving instructor’s salary varies considerably depending on each individual’s circumstances.
+The main contributing factor that determines a driving instructor’s salary is whether they are part of a driving school franchise or independent.

 As an instructor becomes more experienced and establishes their own client base, they may decide to become independent and franchise-free.
 There are other expenses that determine a driving instrinstructor’sry and weekly pay, these expenses all being variable depending on an individual’s circumstances.
 If you are considering becoming a driving instructor and wish to get an idea of how much you are likely to earn, let’s take a rough average, including franchise fees to give an approximate idea of what to expect.